johnomarkid/johnomar-dev/content/blog/dynamic-object-key/index.md

 ---
-title: Set Dynamic Object Keys In ES6 Javascript
+title: Set Dynamic Object Keys in ES6 Javascript
 date: "2020-08-24T22:12:04.284Z"
 description: Object keys in Javascript can be set dynamically with variables.
 ES6 gives you a way to set the dynamic key in one expression rather than two.
 ---